 Engineering Services / Roads & Bridges

-Engineering Services oversees the design and construction of Monroe County’s roads, public rights of way, bridges, sidewalks, and pedestrian/bike paths.
-Projects include the replacement or rehabilitation of County bridges, the resurfacing of County roads, installation of drainage improvement on County roads, and the construction of new pedestrian/bike paths.
+Engineering Services oversees the design and construction of Monroe County’s roads, public rights-of-way, bridges, sidewalks, and pedestrian/bike paths.
+Projects include the replacement or rehabilitation of County bridges, the resurfacing of County roads, the installation of drainage improvement on County roads, and the construction of new pedestrian/bike paths.

 Roads and Bridges

-Routine maintenance includes trimming trees, mowing rights of way, street sweeping, striping, signage, shoulder work, and repairing potholes.
+Routine maintenance includes trimming trees, mowing rights-of-way, street sweeping, striping, signage, shoulder work, and repairing potholes on county-maintained streets and property.

 Roads and Bridges responsibilities include: